How do you know if a stock has topped in Australia?

 When a stock has topped, it has reached its peak price and is no longer expected to rise.
 Traders use a variety of indicators to determine whether or not a stock has topped, including technical analysis and sentiment analysis.
 Technical analysis can suggest that the stock price has reached a resistance level and will not continue to rise.
 At the same time, news reports may indicate that the company’s fundamentals are no longer strong enough to support further price increases.
 Ultimately, traders will need to use their judgment to decide if a stock has topped.
-If they believe that the stock is no longer a good investment, they will sell it and look for better opportunities elsewhere.
+If they believe that the stock is no longer a good investment, they will sell it and look for better opportunities elsewhere, this is called value investing, but to know more about what is value investing really is, then click on the link.

 There are several different schools of thought when it comes to stock market analysis.
 Some analysts focus on technical indicators, while others prefer fundamental analysis.
 However, when it comes to identifying whether or not a stock has topped, all traders should look at a few key things.